 In this blog post, I will show a really unique and specific example where I’m going to hone in on how you can combine lots of the techniques that I’ve described in many previous tutorials to come up with profit margin changes.
+You may watch the full video of this tutorial at the bottom of this blog.

 These are techniques like Measure Branching, Trend Analysis, and DAX Formula Combinations.